OSC/ood-documentation/latest/_sources/tutorials/tutorials-interactive-apps/k8s-like-hpc-jupyter.rst.txt

 =======================================================================

-This tutorial will walk you through creating an interactive Jupyter app that your users will use to launch a `Jupyter Notebook Server`_ in a kubernetes cluster.
+This tutorial will walk you through creating an interactive Jupyter app that your users will use to launch a `Jupyter Notebook Server`_ in a Kubernetes cluster.
 The container will behave much like a HPC compute node.
 This has the benefit that a single app can serve both traditional HPC as well as Kubernetes.

 It assumes you have a working understanding of app development already.
-The purpose of this document is to describe how to write apps specifically for a kubernetes cluster, so it skips a lot of important details about app development that may be found in other tutorials like :ref:`app-development-tutorials-interactive-apps-add-jupyter`.
+The purpose of this document is to describe how to write apps specifically for a Kubernetes cluster, so it skips a lot of important details about app development that may be found in other tutorials like :ref:`app-development-tutorials-interactive-apps-add-jupyter`.

 We're going to be looking at the `bc osc jupyter`_ app which is OSC's production Jupyter app.
 You can fork, clone and modify for your site.
-This page also holds the `submit yml in full`_ for reference.
+This page also holds the `submit.yml in full`_ for reference.

 Refer to :ref:`the interactive K8s Jupyter app <app-development-tutorials-interactive-apps-k8s-jupyter>` for
 additional details on items defined in ``submit.yml.erb`` as well as a more traditional container approach.